 For Beginner Class, the print mount shall not be larger than 11”x14” or smaller than 5”x7”.
 The print may not be larger than 8 ½”x11”.

-The title, maker’s name and competition class must be on the back in the upper left corner.
+The title, maker’s UserID and competition class must be on the back in the upper left corner.
+The maker’s name must not appear on the print or print label.
 Maximum title length: 40 characters.
 A tool that will print completed labels is available at the bottom of the color and monochrome print submission pages.
 Cover over any prior labels so that only one label is visible.

 Please make sure that there is no exposed adhesive on either the tape being used to hold the mat or on the plastic sleeve used to protect the image.
 This can cause damage to other images as well as yours.